 Failure to attach the four (4) correct documents to your application will result in you being removed from the selection process.

-The cognitive assessment is designed to assess your suitability to undertake the academic content of the trainee firefighter school and may be comprised of a number of elements.
+The cognitive assessment is designed to assess your suitability to undertake the academic content of the trainee firefighter school and may be comprised of several elements.
 The most common areas of the cognitive assessments include verbal reasoning, numerical reasoning, error checking, spatial awareness, mechanical reasoning and diagrammatic reasoning.

 The personality assessment is used to ascertain your suitability to the role of a firefighter based on your personal traits and preferences, by exploring several different behavioural dimensions.
 The personality assessments are designed to assess your suitability against the competencies outlined in the firefighter success profile and your ability to deal with the subsequent demands of the job.